-The proton form factor $F_1 (t)$ is parameterized as $(F_1 (t))^{2} = A e^{a t} + B e^{b t} + C e^{c t} $ for calculational convenience and the trajectory for the pomeron exchange is given as $\alpha_P (t) = 1 + \epsilon_P + \alpha_P ' t. $ The constant $\beta_P$ originated from pomeron-exchange contribution to quark-quark scattering.
-Keeping these facts in view, we have introduced simple energy dependent generalized parameters (A(s) and B(s)) that will appear in our models as $A(s) = A_0 (s/s_0)^{\eta}$ and $B(s) = B_0 (s/s_0)^{\mu}$ respectively.
-This form not only offers lesser number of parameters but also reduces statistical errors in fitting.
-Each model is distinct and involves several free parameters that are determined by fitting with all the data.
-In this study, the analysis of the data is performed by non-linear fitting, the final outcome profoundly depends on the choice of initial values of the free parameters which are not known.
-Therefore reaching a unique solution is not certain but only one or more possible solutions.
-The most optimal set of parameters values for each model across a center-of-mass energy is the set of values for which the curve fitting and the calculations can show most agreement with reference values.
-Our models differ from traditional Regge models which usually involve a large numbers of parameters.
+The proton form factor $F_1 (t)$ is parameterized as $(F_1 (t))^{2} = A e^{a t} + B e^{b t} + C e^{c t} $ for calculational convenience and the trajectory for the pomeron exchange is given as $\alpha_P (t) = 1 + \epsilon_P + \alpha_P ' t. $ The constant $\beta_P$ originated from the pomeron-exchange contribution to quark-quark scattering.
+Keeping these facts in view, we have introduced simple energy-dependent generalized parameters (A(s) and B(s)) that will appear in our models as $A(s) = A_0 (s/s_0)^{\eta}$ and $B(s) = B_0 (s/s_0)^{\mu}$ respectively.
+This form not only offers a smaller number of parameters but also reduces statistical errors in fitting.
+Each model is distinct and involves several free parameters that are determined by fitting to all the data.
+In this study, the analysis of the data is performed by non-linear fitting; the final outcome profoundly depends on the choice of initial values of the free parameters, which are not known.
+Therefore, reaching a unique solution is not certain, but only one or more possible solutions.The most optimal set of parameter values for each model across a center-of-mass energy is the set of values for which the curve fitting and the calculations can show the most agreement with experimental measurements and extrapolated prediction where available.
+Our models differ from traditional Regge models \cite{Jenkovzsky,Pancheri1}, which usually involve many parameters.
 We now describe our models as follows.